Cap-go/website/src/content/blog/how-version-work-in-capgo.md

 Where Capgo find the version to compare

   > You can override this behavior by setting version key in `capacitor.config.json` file [docs here](/docs/plugin/settings/#version)
-  > Then the version kwy will be used for all platforms.
+  > The native version will be ignored for all platforms.
-  > The native version will be ignored.

 #### IOS